3dvconf/3dvconf.github.io/2024/camera-ready-instructions.md

 Multiple files can be packed in a single zip file. <b>The file size limit for supplemental material is 100MB</b>.
 To save space, videos and code can for example also be uploaded to YouTube or GitHub.

 <h2>4.
 Submit the validated paper</h2>
-Follow the instructions on the
-<a href="https://ieeecps.org/#!/auth/login?ak=1&pid=7r5OmS08bgXX2jX0qNpwo1">IEEE Conference Publiching Services</a>.
+Follow the instructions on the <a href="https://ieeecps.org/#!/auth/login?ak=1&pid=7r5OmS08bgXX2jX0qNpwo1">IEEE Conference Publiching Services</a>.
+If you do not already have an account, please create one.
+After logging in, click on the green "Begin Paper Submission" button.
+On the left navigation bar, click on "Paper Validation" at the bottom and choose your prefered option to validate your paper.
+Then, follow the next steps by clicking the "Next" button on the top right.
+These steps include adding all the authors, uploading the validated PDF and subpplementary, as well as the copyright form.